redsprites/Codepath-Unit-3-Flashcards-II/README.md

 - [x] A back button displayed on the card can be used to return to the previous card in a set sequence
 - [x] Clicking on the card shows the corresponding component of the information pair
 - [x] A next button displayed on the card can be used to navigate to the next card in a set sequence
+- [x] There is a visual indication that the card displayed is the first or last card such as back button is grayed out.
 ## Installation

 To run this project locally, follow these steps: